 - Report the incident

-Here’s why that last step is important in absolutely any type of collision, regardless of injuries.
+Here’s why that last step is important in absolutely any type of vehicle collision, regardless of injuries.
 It’s necessary to get details of the event into a written record that can be used later to negotiate with insurance.
 A police report lends substantial credibility to your claim when dealing with an insurance adjuster.

 Having a paper trail of the accident to refer to, such as a ticket if the other driver was cited, is also crucial to protecting your legal rights.
 Of course, simply being ticketed by a police officer doesn’t automatically make that person liable for your damages, but it is extremely useful evidence to have on hand.